Kristina01111000/Drws_site/README.md

 - see how the quiz is going
 - look at the book listing on the site, it should i add another place to get it
+-
+talk about 2 slideshows of different sizes